IATI/IATI-Guidance/en/datastore.rst

 Alpha Status
 ------------

-Please be aware that the Datastore is in alpha stages.
+Please be aware that the Datastore is in alpha.
 This means that it may exhibit unexpected behaviour or return unexpected results.
-This product is intended for user testing and feedback only and therefore should not be considered a stable product.
-The Datastore is therefore not feature complete, and further work on this product will resume in the future.
+This product is intended for user testing and feedback only and should not be considered a stable product.
+The Datastore is not feature complete, and further work on this product will resume in the future.

 Current known issues include:
 * Invalid publisher data causing problems with data import